 Notification of Absence

 Family and Medical Leave of Absence.
-In an effort to improve the processing of Leave of Absence requests, Loyola University Chicago has partnered with Matrix to administer the Loyola's faculty and staff member request for leave of absence.
-To report your leave if you expect to be out of work for more than three days, you must report your leave to Matrix 877-202-0055 to initiate your request for a leave of absence.
-Please review our Family and Medical Leave of Absence policy by visitinghttp://www.luc.edu/hr/policies.shtml You can also view the leave notification instructions and other information on the leave management brochure by clicking Reporting an Absence or Disability.
+In an effort to improve the processing of Leave of Absence requests, Loyola University Chicago has partnered with Prudential to administer the Loyola's faculty and staff member request for leave of absence.
+To report your leave if you expect to be out of work for more than three days, you must report your leave to Prudential at 877-FOR-PRU1 (877-367-7781) to initiate your request for a leave of absence.
+Please review our Family and Medical Leave of Absence policy by visiting http://www.luc.edu/hr/policies.shtml You can also view the leave notification instructions and other information on the leave management brochure by clicking Reporting an Absence or Disability.

 It is an employee’s responsibility to contact Prudential.
 Payment for Short-Term Disability benefits is authorized by Human Resources; benefits are available only to an employee who is under a certified physician’s care.
-A physician’s verification of the employee's illness will be requested by Matrix.
+A physician’s verification of the employee's illness will be requested by Prudential.
 If false claims for Short-Term Disability benefits are discovered at any time, or an employee fails to report to work on the first regularly scheduled workday following an absence under the Short-Term Disability Program, he/she will be subject to disciplinary action up to and including termination of employment.

-If an employees returns to work as an Active Employee, after a period of disability, and becomes disabled again within fourteen (14) consecutive working days due to the earlier disability, the second period of disability will be considered an extension of the earlier period of disability and the balance of the remaining STD benefits from the earlier disability shall be payable.
+If an employees returns to work as an Active Employee, after a period of disability, and becomes disabled again within thirty (30) consecutive working days due to the earlier disability, the second period of disability will be considered an extension of the earlier period of disability and the balance of the remaining STD benefits from the earlier disability shall be payable.

-If an employee returns to work after a period of disability and again becomes disabled again after fourteen(14) working days of his/her return to work due to a medical condition unrelated to the earlier disability, the second period of disability will be considered new period of disability.
+If an employee returns to work after a period of disability and again becomes disabled again after thirty (30) working days of his/her return to work due to a medical condition unrelated to the earlier disability, the second period of disability will be considered new period of disability.